Random selection from around 580 Facts

 The Walt Disney animated film Cinderella, including the songs A Dream is a Wish Your Heart Makes, Bibbidi-Bobbidi-Boo, So This is Love, Sing Sweet Nightingale, The Work Song, and Cinderella, is released to cinemas in Austria.

-the USA.
+The Crickets release a new album, In Style With The Crickets, on Coral Records in the USA.
 This is their first album without Buddy Holly.

 Bob Scobey And His Frisco Band are playing at Bourbon Street, Chicago, Illinois, USA.